-I currently have a mortgage with Coventry BS for my property in Rhymney.
-Conveyancing has been completed 12 months ago.
-If I am intending to rent out the flat and do not currently have a buy-to-let mortgage do I need to remortgage to a BTL mortgage or inform Coventry BS?
+I currently have a mortgage with Barclays for my property in Rhymney.
+Conveyancing was finalised some time ago.
+In the event that I decide to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a buy-to-let mortgage or inform Barclays?

-Your original mortgage agreement with Coventry BS will provide that you need their approval before letting out your property as this is likely to be a breach of Coventry BS’s mortgage conditions.
-It may be that Coventry BS will allow you to rent out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
-You should contact Coventry BS directly.
-You need not do this via a Coventry BS conveyancing panel firm.
+Your original mortgage agreement with Barclays will provide that you need their approval before letting out your property as this is likely to be a breach of Barclays’s mortgage conditions.
+It may be that Barclays will permit you to let out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
+You should contact Barclays directly.
+You need not do this via a Barclays conveyancing panel lawyer.

 I've digested plenty of house buying guides, I note that it is considered advisable to get your house surveyed prior to buying it.
 When I asked my local Rhymney solicitor - who is on the Yorkshire BS conveyancing panel - on this she said they don't do this and I need to contract an independent surveyor.
 Is that normal?